|Other Freelang resources|

 In the past few months Lagos has been divided over the effect of the introduction of Chinese lessons in their public schools.
 Lagos is predominantly a Yoruba speaking city with a significant number of people also speaking Igbo and Hausa languages.
 The Premium Times reported that the Lagos state governor said that the introduction of the Chinese language in public schools will not deter children from learning Yoruba.
 The Lagos State House of Assembly had their reservations about [...]

 Yoruba is a dialect continuum of West Africa with over 25 million speakers.
 The traditional Yoruba area, "Yorubaland", comprises the southwestern portion of Nigeria and the republics of Benin and Togo.
 Apart from referring to the aggregate of dialects, the term Yoruba is used for the standard form of the language (the variety learnt at school and spoken by newsreaders on the radio).
 Yoruba is a Niger-Congo language.

-Download our free dictionary (for Windows) and browse both the Yoruba-English and the English-Yoruba lists.
+Download our free dictionary (for Windows or Android) and browse both the Yoruba-English and the English-Yoruba lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.